 - Elements of Design in Black & White Photography

 - Lines can be used to frame an image, provide direction to focus the viewer’s attention or link elements of the image together.
 When groups of lines join to create a pattern, they can unify an image.
 Including shape and form makes your flat image look three-dimensional and real.
-Emphasizing light and texture can provide added depth to the image, allow the viewer to ‘feel’ the photograph and impart an emotional impact for a stronger connection to the viewer
+Emphasizing light and texture can provide added depth to the image, allow the viewer to ‘feel’ the photograph and impart an emotional impact for a stronger connection to the viewer.

 - How to See in Black & White:

-- In his presentation, Greg Holden, will explain why B&W images are not only still relevant, but often the better choice for showcasing your images.
-Greg will show side-by-side color and B&W versions of his images to demonstrate how removing color from an image forces the viewer to focus on the shapes, lines and lighting in the image.
-Greg will discuss how he learns to pre-visualize images for later black & white conversion.
+- In his presentation, I will explain why black & white images are not only still relevant, but often the better choice for showcasing certain images.
+By showing side-by-side color and black & white versions of my images, I will demonstrate how removing color from an image forces the viewer to focus on the shapes, lines, and lighting in the image.

 - This is my most requested presentation